 Methadone Detox At Home Takes Preparations

-As long as you’re well prepared to treat yourself at home, you should methadone helps more than it hurts when detoxing.
+As long as you’re well prepared to treat yourself at home, you should know that methadone helps more than it hurts when detoxing.
 The biggest hurdles to detoxing at home are the number of triggers you could encounter or people who enable your usage.
 Make sure you draw a line that can separate you from one another and you should find recovery to be easy.

 If you’re not sure how methadone treatment works, make sure you check out our guide to navigating the myths surrounding it.